What is Joint Honours?

 What you will study

-You can study Child and Family Health and Wellbeing as a joint subject.
+You can study Child and Family Health and Wellbeing as either a joint, major or minor subject.
 This will determine how many modules you’ll study at each stage.
 Please check your other subject to ensure it is possible to create your chosen combination.

 The modules you take will depend on whether you are studying Child and Family Health and Wellbeing as a minor, major or joint subject.